Pakistani cuisine: Pulses

-Various kinds of pulses or legumes, make up an important part of Pakistani cuisine.
+Various kinds of pulses or legumes make up an important part of Pakistani cuisine.
 While lentils (called daal) and chickpeas (called channa/chanay ki daal) are popular ingredients in homestyle cooking, they are traditionally considered to be inexpensive food sources.
-Because of this reason, they are typically not served to guests who are invited for dinner or during special occasions.
-Combining meat with lentils and pulses, whether in simple preparations or in elaborate dishes such as haleem.
+As such, they are typically not served to guests who are invited for dinner or during special occasions.
+Meat may be combined with lentils and pulses, whether in simple preparations or in elaborate dishes such as haleem.

 Beans such as black-eyed peas (lobia) and kidney beans (rajma) are sometimes served in a tomato-based masala sauce, especially in Punjab.

 Chickpeas, red kidney beans, and other legumes are also popular in Pakistani cooking.
 They are usually cooked in a spicy gravy and served with rice or traditional flatbread (roti).
 Chickpeas, known as channa, are also a common breakfast food when served with puri.
-"Channa chaat" is another favorite street food and iftaar dish, which is made of chickpeas, chopped onions, tomatoes, and chilies, and seasoned with spices (chaat masala) and tamarind paste.
+Channa chaat is another favorite street food and iftaar dish; it is made of chickpeas, chopped onions, tomatoes, and chillies, and seasoned with spices (chaat masala) and tamarind paste.

-There are a wide variety of lentils, known as daal, that are consumed in Pakistan and frequently consumed with rice.
-"Daal chawaal" (lentils and rice) is known as a popular comfort food in many Pakistani households.
+A wide variety of lentils is consumed in Pakistan and frequently with rice.
+Daal chawaal (lentils and rice) is known as a popular comfort food in many Pakistani households.